-While many stay home to curb the spread of the new coronavirus, Roche sites continue to operate around the clock.
-Tirelessly and tenaciously, manufacturing and packaging teams continue to produce and ship medicines and tests that people need urgently.
+While many stayed home to curb the spread of the new coronavirus, Roche sites continued to operate around the clock.
+Tirelessly and tenaciously, manufacturing and packaging teams continued to produce and ship medicines and tests that people need urgently.

 Long before the world learned about the global health threat of COVID-19, the everyday heroes behind the scenes at Roche knew the gravity of their mission.
 Cancer patients depend on them for treatments.
 Those with autoimmune diseases, heart disease and other rare diseases do, too.

 Clinical development and ongoing trials cannot just stop.
-Neither can cells in the labs, which don’t sleep.
-Diagnostic tests are steadily needed and must be shipped all across the globe...
-Around the world, healthcare communities and patients depend on deliveries of Roche solutions − every day, and now more than ever.
+Diagnostic tests are steadily needed and must be shipped all across the globe.
+Around the world, healthcare communities and patients depend on deliveries of Roche solutions – every day, and even more during a pandemic.

-So they leave their families and work long shifts, day after day.
-Leaders from engineering volunteer overnight in warehouses to keep things moving 24/7.
-Some employees live onsite because border crossings are uncertain or delayed if they go home.
-These are the everyday heroes behind the scenes at Roche.
+So they left their families and worked long shifts, day after day.
+Leaders from engineering volunteered overnight in warehouses to keep things moving 24/7.
+Some employees lived onsite because border crossings were uncertain or delayed if they go home.
+These were the everyday heroes behind the scenes at Roche.

 Pushing technology to its limits while personally battling COVID-19